 • A strong sense of justice and fairness

-Increased Risk of Cyberbullying – As Victim and Perpetrator
+Increased Risk Of Cyberbullying – As Victim And Perpetrator

 Neurodivergent youth are at increased risk of being a victim of cyberbullying, but like neurotypical peers, they may not represent bullying they experience online in those terms.
 “Cyberbullying is really not what teens call it,” says Abigail Phillips, MLIS, SLIS, PhD, Assistant Professor, School of Information Studies, University of Wisconsin-Milwaukee.
 Youth may refer to these experiences as“drama,” “just teasing,” or “just a bad day.”